2-4-0: Australia

-The New South Wales Government Railways F351 (later X10) class 2-4-0 tank locomotives were intended to haul suburban passenger trains in Sydney, and delivered in 1885 - 1887.
-After a derailment incident, from 1901, the entire class was withdrawn from passenger work.
+The New South Wales Government Railways F351 class 2-4-0 tank locomotives (later reclassified as a part of the X10 class) were intended to haul suburban passenger trains in Sydney, and delivered in 1885 - 1887.
+After a derailment incident—in which nine died and 22 were injured—from 1901, the entire class was withdrawn from passenger work.
 These locomotives were then allocated to shunting, yard and depot duties.
 Ten of the class were sold to various private railway operators, including for industrial use.
 Two are preserved.

 South Australian Railways used P class 2-4-0 tank locomotives to haul suburban passenger services in Adelaide, from 1884 to 1929.
 One locomotive is preserved.

+France

+There were several French locomotives that used this wheel arrangement, such as the Ouest No. 721, which hauled the 1895 Paris-Montparnasse express.
+There were also other mixed-traffic Ouest locomotives which dated back to the mid-19th century.

 Germany

 The Bavarian B V and Bavarian B VI 2-4-0 locomotives of the Royal Bavarian State Railways were the first types to be produced in Bavaria in large numbers.
 In all, 208 were built between 1853 and 1863.
 One example is preserved in the Nuremberg Transport Museum.